bseverns/perceptual-drift/software/control-bridge/README.md

 1. **OSC listeners** soak up altitude/lateral/yaw/crowd/consent values from whatever instruments you throw at port `9000`.
-2. The `Mapper` class shapes those normalized floats into RC-style microsecond values, applying expo curves, gains, and trim bias from `config/mapping.yaml`.
+2. The `Mapper` class shapes those normalized floats into RC-style microsecond values, applying deadzones, expo/linear curves, gains, and trim+jitter bias from `config/mapping.yaml`.
 3. We slam the values into an MSP `SET_RAW_RC` packet and yeet it down a serial line to your flight controller at `115200` baud.
 MSP is literally bytes over UART — sniff it with `screen /dev/ttyUSB0 115200` to see the `$M<` framing.